okesseko/okesseko/README.md

 ## 🖐 okesseko (Jimmy)

 Hi, I'm okesseko!
-Or you can call me Jimmy.
+Or you can call me Jimmy.<br/>
 I am a front-end Developer of web.
-I am familiar with React.
+I am familiar with React.<br/>
-I love new technology and cool stuff.
+I love new technology and cool stuff.<br/>
-In addition to being a web developer, I am now learning Solidity to write smart contracts and integrate into my website.
+In addition to being a web developer, I am now learning Solidity to write smart contracts and integrate into my website.<br/>

 ## 🔭 Goals of 2022